 South Dakota: An ERPO bill hearing is scheduled for Feb 4

 On Tuesday, February 4, a hearing will be held to take testimony on an Extreme Risk Protection Orders bill.
 The hearing will be before the South Dakota Senate Judiciary Committee.

 The NRA alerted their members to contact members of the committee and ask them to oppose the bill.
 Concerned citizens who favor gun control legislation, need to make their opinions know to help counteract calls from gun proliferation enthusiasts.

-- Senate Bill 82 would allow for Extreme Risk Protection Orders.
+Allows for Extreme Risk Protection Orders.
 This type of bills allows families and authorities to request that a Judge remove the firearms temporarily from someone deemed to be a danger to themselves or others. 👍

 Please call or email the office of the Chair and the Vice-Chair.
 Let them know your support for Senate Bill 82, the ERPO bill.

 - To find your representative and senator’s phone and email, enter your address at Who are My Representatives.

 - Make sure you include your full name and address.
 Adding simple message from the heart is powerful.
 Keep it simple and make it personal if possible.